hndregjoni/codejudger-team/wiki_dir/Hysen.md

 # Student wiki: [Hysen](https://github.com/hndregjoni)

+# Week 10
+This week I primarily worked on the backend, but some frontend work was sprinkled in.
+Things I worked on include:
+- Refining the application data model
+- Filling in the endpoints
+- Wiring up the frontend authentication flow with the backend
+- Organizing the pages in the frontend
+- UI suggestions and improvements.

+Other than that I also managed the workload distribution with the 3 core developer members of the group.

 # Week 9
 This week I worked on diagrams once more.
 The primary additions were:
 - DFD level 0